 The Jurassic Coast Big Five campaign gave the public the chance to vote for their favourite prehistoric creatures, from a selection chosen by the Jurassic Coast Trust team to represent the most significant and recognisable fossil groups found along the length of the Jurassic Coast.

 Voting for the Big Five has now closed in all categories.

-The ‘Big Five’ campaign is the foundation for an exciting series of outreach and engagement events that we are working on behind the scenes as part of the wider Jurassic Coast Collection project – so stay tuned.
+The ‘Big Five’ campaign is the foundation for an exciting series of outreach and engagement events that we are working on behind the scenes as part of the Jurassic Coast Collection – so stay tuned.

 The Jurassic Coast Big Five campaign is an exciting opportunity to reframe the story of palaeontology on the coast by expanding on the ‘Walk Through Time’.
 We hope to celebrate the Jurassic Coast World Heritage Site in its entirety by connecting individual fossil sites whilst enabling people to engage with some amazing fossils at the same time.

 Palaeontology is unique in the way it allows us to understand creatures that have been extinct for millions of years through the fossils we find.
 This campaign asks, ‘If the fossil record of the Jurassic Coast were a safari, what would you be most excited to see?’

 Our team concluded that in a public vote it was unlikely the humble bivalve could ever compete against gigantic monsters like the Weymouth Bay Pliosaur, but by concentrating on ecological niches, we can tell some really interesting stories and shine a spotlight on fossils that we rarely get to talk about.

 The most fascinating discoveries from the Jurassic Coast are not always the fossils of monstrous creatures.
 A wonderful array of organisms have evolved over time that we may have never encountered.
 Some can only be seen with a microscope and others look like rocks!